Booritas/opencv/modules/ml/doc/ml_intro.markdown

 In Logistic Regression, choosing the right parameters is of utmost importance for reducing the training error and ensuring high training accuracy:

--   The learning rate can be set with @ref cv::ml::LogisticRegression::setLearningRate "setLearningRate" method.
+-   The learning rate can be set with @ref ncvslideio::ml::LogisticRegression::setLearningRate "setLearningRate" method.
 It determines how fast we approach the solution.
 It is a positive real number.

 -   Optimization algorithms like Batch Gradient Descent and Mini-Batch Gradient Descent are supported in LogisticRegression.
 It is important that we mention the number of iterations these optimization algorithms have to run.
-The number of iterations can be set with @ref cv::ml::LogisticRegression::setIterations "setIterations".
+The number of iterations can be set with @ref ncvslideio::ml::LogisticRegression::setIterations "setIterations".
 This parameter can be thought as number of steps taken and learning rate specifies if it is a long step or a short step.
 This and previous parameter define how fast we arrive at a possible solution.

 -   In order to compensate for overfitting regularization is performed, which can be enabled with
-    @ref cv::ml::LogisticRegression::setRegularization "setRegularization".
-One can specify what kind of regularization has to be performed by passing one of @ref cv::ml::LogisticRegression::RegKinds "regularization kinds" to this method.
+    @ref ncvslideio::ml::LogisticRegression::setRegularization "setRegularization".
+One can specify what kind of regularization has to be performed by passing one of @ref ncvslideio::ml::LogisticRegression::RegKinds "regularization kinds" to this method.

 -   Logistic regression implementation provides a choice of 2 training methods with Batch Gradient Descent or the MiniBatch Gradient Descent.
-To specify this, call @ref cv::ml::LogisticRegression::setTrainMethod "setTrainMethod" with either @ref cv::ml::LogisticRegression::BATCH "LogisticRegression::BATCH" or @ref cv::ml::LogisticRegression::MINI_BATCH "LogisticRegression::MINI_BATCH".
-If training method is set to @ref cv::ml::LogisticRegression::MINI_BATCH "MINI_BATCH", the size of the mini batch has to be to a positive integer set with @ref cv::ml::LogisticRegression::setMiniBatchSize "setMiniBatchSize".
+To specify this, call @ref ncvslideio::ml::LogisticRegression::setTrainMethod "setTrainMethod" with either @ref ncvslideio::ml::LogisticRegression::BATCH "LogisticRegression::BATCH" or @ref ncvslideio::ml::LogisticRegression::MINI_BATCH "LogisticRegression::MINI_BATCH".
+If training method is set to @ref ncvslideio::ml::LogisticRegression::MINI_BATCH "MINI_BATCH", the size of the mini batch has to be to a positive integer set with @ref ncvslideio::ml::LogisticRegression::setMiniBatchSize "setMiniBatchSize".

 A sample set of training parameters for the Logistic Regression classifier can be initialized as follows:
 @snippet samples/cpp/logistic_regression.cpp init

-@sa cv::ml::LogisticRegression
+@sa ncvslideio::ml::LogisticRegression